 Strategies to predict difficult laryngoscopy (eg, Mallampati scoring, thyromental distance testing) are of limited value in emergencies.
-Practitioners should always be prepared to use an alternate technique (eg, LMA, BVM ventilation) if laryngoscopy does not work.
+Practitioners should always be prepared to use an alternate technique (eg, LMA, BVM ventilation, surgical airway) if laryngoscopy does not work.

 During cardiac arrest, chest compressions should not be halted for intubation attempts.
 If practitioners cannot intubate while compressions are being done (or during the brief pause that occurs during compressor changes), an alternate airway technique should be used.